NREL/tyche/production-function.md

 depending upon whether one is performing the computations discretely or continuously.
 Expectations and other measures on probability distributions can be computed from the $\sigma_\phi(\theta)$.
 We treat the outcome $\mathbf{\zeta}_\phi$ as a random variable for the outcomes $\zeta_\theta$ according to the distribution $\sigma_\phi(\theta)$.

-Because investment options may be mutually exclusive, as is the case for investing in the same R&D at different funding levels, we say $\Phi_\chi$ is the set of mutually exclusive investments (i.e., only one can ocurr) in investment category $\chi$: investments in different categories $\chi$ can be combined arbitrarily, but just one investment from each $\Phi_\chi$ may be chosen.
+Because investment options may be mutually exclusive, as is the case for investing in the same R&D at different funding levels, we say $\Phi_\chi$ is the set of mutually exclusive investments (i.e., only one can occur simultaneously) in investment category $\chi$: investments in different categories $\chi$ can be combined arbitrarily, but just one investment from each $\Phi_\chi$ may be chosen.

 Thus the universe of all portfolios is $\Omega = \prod_\chi \Phi_\chi$, so a particular portfolio $\omega \in \Omega$ has components $\phi = \omega_\chi \in \Phi_\chi$.
 The overall outcome of a portfolio is a random variable:

 $\mathbf{Z}(\omega) = \sum_\chi \mathbf{\zeta}_\phi \mid_{\phi = \omega_\chi}$

-The cost of an investment $q_\phi$, so the cost of a porfolio is:
+The cost of an investment in one of the constituents $\phi$ is $q_\phi$, so the cost of a porfolio is:

 $Q(\omega) = \sum_\chi q_\phi \mid_{\phi = \omega_\chi}$